Zakaria-Alsahfi/zakaria-alsahfi.github.io/_posts/2020-09-02-Trade_Union.md

 tags: [data science, Machine Learning, Python, Commerce, Transport]
 header:
   image: "/images/perceptron/United Data Scientists Union.jpg"
-excerpt: "Data Science, Machine Learning, Python, Commerce, Transport"
+excerpt: "This Project deals with implementation of different models and doing preprocessing with the data in order to compare the results and performance of different models.
+Weapplied statistical techniques to see which model is performing best.
+In this project we will create a binary classifier which will predict that either the data scientist will remaina USDU member or not."
 mathjax: "true"
 ---

-### Project’s Goal
-This Project deals with implementation of different models and doing preprocessing with the data in order to compare the results and performance of different models.
-Weapplied statistical techniques to see which model is performing best.
-In this project we will create a binary classifier which will predict that either the data scientist will remaina USDU member or not.

 ## Reading data for preprocessing